octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     <code>
 ```

 Functions will be detailed below.
-At this point, since this main function does nothing, it will use a blockless function definition.
+At this point, since this main function does nothing, it will use a [blockless function](/docs/ligo/write-contracts-ligo#blockless-functions) definition.

 ### Main function
-A main function takes two parameters,
+Every LIGO smart contract must define a main function.
+This main function defines the **code** section of the Michelson code: it creates _operations_ and update the contract _storage_, depending on the contract parameter.

-the **contract parameter** and the **on-chain storage**, and returns a pair made of a **list of operations** and a **(new) storage**.
+It takes two parameters, the **contract parameter** and the **on-chain storage**, and returns a pair made of a **list of operations** and a **(new) storage**.

 <br/>